International

 Main Sectors of Industry

-Agriculture is very limited in the country due to lack of water and fertile land.
-The agricultural sector is constituted mainly by fishing activities and contributed only 0.5% to the GDP, employing 2% of the workforce in 2022 (World Bank, 2023).
+Agriculture is very limited in the country due to the lack of water and fertile land.
+The primary sector is constituted mainly by fishing activities and contributed only 0.5% to the GDP, employing 2% of the workforce (World Bank, latest data available).
+Kuwait's agricultural regions are situated in Wafra to the south, Al-Abdali to the north, and Al-Sulaibiya in the center.
+The primary crops cultivated in Kuwait include vegetables, potatoes, and grains, constituting the majority of the country's agricultural output.

 Breakdown of Economic Activity By Sector Agriculture Industry Services